 This is a very under reported crime, with a lot of victims subsequently blaming themselves.
-However, with the high level of sophistication exhibited, and the predatory nature of the targeting of victims, this scam can happen to anyone and is surprisingly common - one survey found as many as one in 10 people have been affected.
+However, with the high level of sophistication exhibited, and the predatory nature of the targeting of victims, this scam can happen to anyone and is surprisingly common.

 It usually starts with a match on a dating site or a friend request made on social media.
 The photo will typically be stolen from a real person's profile.